GDMontsho/GDMontsho/README.md

 # 👋 Hi, I’m Goitseone Montsho!

 ### 🌐 About Me
-- 🎓 I’m currently completing a 14-month Fullstack Development course at DCI.
+- 🎓 I’m  have successfully completed a 14-month Fullstack Development course at DCI.
-- 💻 Skills: HTML, CSS, JavaScript, and Fullstack fundamentals (with additional technologies learned at DCI).
+- 💻 Skills: HTML, CSS, JavaScript,Typescript, REST-APIS, MongoDb, Postgresql, Figma and design principles and Fullstack fundamentals (with additional technologies learned at DCI).
-- 🎯 Interests: Building responsive websites, interactive user interfaces, and diving deeper into backend technologies.
+- 🎯 Interests: reading macabre literature, building responsive websites, interactive user interfaces, and diving deeper into backend technologies.

 ### 🚀 Projects & Collaboration
 - 🌱 I'm currently working on Fullstack projects and am always excited to collaborate on real-world applications or open-source projects.